FedericoBogado/HTML_Translate/README.md

 # 🌎 HTML Translator 🌍

-It is a Translator code for translate HTML files using Python.
+It's a Translator for HTML files using Python.

 This code has been made for a problem solving evaluation for the company CodingAllStars.